-Moreover, Gelman-Rubin statistics (\hat{R}) is often applied in diagnosing the convergence of the Markov Chain. \hat{R} is the ratio of between-chain variance to within-chain variance, which is based on the concept that, if multiple chains have converged, there should be little variability between and within the chains.
-For convergence, \hat{R} should be approximately 1 ± 0.1 [73].
+Moreover, Gelman-Rubin statistics ( $\hat{R}$ ) is often applied in diagnosing the convergence of the Markov Chain. $\hat{R}$ is the ratio of between-chain variance to within-chain variance, which is based on the concept that, if multiple chains have converged, there should be little variability between and within the chains.
+For convergence, $\hat{R}$ should be approximately $1\pm0.1$ [73].

 Several software MCMC packages have been developed since 1997, including the initial release of WinBUGS [118], one version of BUGS, a software package for performing Bayesian Inference Using Gibbs Sampling, before which new users had to create everything from scratch.
 WinBUGS is stable and still available but will not be further developed.
 OpenBUGS [119] is another version of BUGS, which will be developed further.
 Another early and preferred programming environment is Stan [120], featured by probability models, inference algorithms for model fitting and predictions, and posterior analysis.
 However, these three packages do not use general programming languages such as Python, so users must first learn their specialized programming language.
 In R, an abundance of packages was developed for the MCMC estimation.
-Some of them are the interfaces to specific software tools like RStan [121] and BRugs [122], while others are independent R packages are designed with limited capability, e.g., only applicable for
+Some of them are the interfaces to specific software tools like RStan [121] and BRugs [122], while others are independent R packages without the need to understand any other language like Stan and BUGS.
+But some packages are designed with limited capability, e.g., only applicable for